luckbuck0/public-guess-who/README.md

 ```HTML
 <img src="https://github.com/christopher-black.png?size=250" alt="Profile image of Chris">
 ```
-You'll need to access the property of each persons github username.
+You'll need to access the property of each persons `githubUsername` property.

 ## Start the Game